 5. Knowingly electing, appointing or retaining as an elected or appointed officer or committee chair any student on academic probation, financially delinquent to the University, or under disciplinary sanctions which prohibit the student from holding such office.

-6. Organizing, sponsoring, implementing or conducting programs or activities which are disorderly, which are violations of law or University regulations, or which contain lewd, indecent or obscene conduct or expression.
+6. Organizing, sponsoring, implementing or conducting programs or activities that are violations of law or University policy

 7. Recurrent financial over-obligation and non-payment of debts.